 RiickyC: To someone who doesn’t play games, they usually don’t understand why I do it as much as I do.
-It’s quite hard to try and show them why I enjoy playing games rather than doing other hobbies.
+It’s quite hard to show them why I enjoy playing games rather than other hobbies.
 In the past, people have treated me differently because I play a lot of games.

 Kuma: I bet they would see it differently now seeing as how lucrative gaming has become.
-So what kept motivated to keep gaming?
+So what kept me motivated to keep gaming?

 RiickyC: I stayed motivated because I wanted to go professional in CSGO and this kept me playing a lot and practicing a lot.
 I have always wanted to be the best in any game I play and I try to do this by spending a lot of time playing and improving.
 Gaming has always been my escape as well.